 When Someone is Grieving: What to Say + What to Avoid

-When someone we care about one is grieving, it’s only natural to want help to make the person feel better.
+When someone we care about one is grieving, it’s natural to want help to make the person feel better.
 But sometimes, our good intentions can lead us to speak too quickly without carefully considering our word choices.
-When trying to comfort someone who is grieving, it’s important to remember that nothing you say will remove their pain, but it can help show that you are there to support them through life’s ups and downs.
+When offering comfort to someone who is grieving, it’s important to remember that nothing you say will remove their pain, but it can help show that you are there to support them through life’s ups and downs.

-Here are some tips for what not to say and what to say instead when offering comfort to someone who is grieving…
+Here are some tips for what not to say and what to avoid when offering comfort to someone who is grieving…

 Don’t say: “I know how you feel.”